 Finnish composer Joel Järventausta (b.
 1995) writes music praised for its vivid colours, distinctive soundworlds, and an ability to connect with audiences through delicate lyricism and contemporary expression.

 Spending his childhood in Luxembourg and Germany, Järventausta completed his studies in the United Kingdom, and was awarded a PhD in Composition from King’s College London, where he studied with Sir George Benjamin and Prof. Silvina Milstein, supported by the Arts & Humanities Scholarship.
-Now based back in Finland, he works as a full-time freelance composer.
+Now based back in Finland, he works as a freelance composer.
 His work has been internationally commissioned and performed by orchestras and ensembles such as London Symphony Orchestra, Finnish Radio Symphony Orchestra, Philharmonia Orchestra, Tampere Philharmonic Orchestra, Orchestre national d’Île-de-France, Aarhus Symphony Orchestra, Netherlands Philharmonic Orchestra, Jyväskylä Sinfonia, City of Birmingham Symphony Orchestra, Helsinki Chamber Choir, Carice Singers and Uusinta Ensemble.

 …clearly a composer who knows how to turn colour into sound.